Balance and Equal Gears

 New Understanding of Mechanical Advantage

 This project plan will introduce the concept of force and distance trade-offs in levers and how the same principles relate directly to gears.
 Students will eventually be able to explore different ratio relationships as they move to experiment with the different sized gears and calculate the mechanical advantage of a simple machine.
 This project plan starts that journey by examining the mechanics of gears of equal sizes.
-Students should not start this lesson until they have experienced the building of horizontal and vertical planes on which the gears can be mounted.
+Don't forget to play with creating your horizontal and vertical planes so that you have the solid foundation!

 Challenges for Students